PathologyDataScience/HistomicsML2/docs/data-create.rst

 --superpixelSize        An approximate edge length of each superpixel.
                         Range is [8, 256].
 Default 64.
 --patchSize             Patch size range [8, 512].
 Default 128.
---min_fgnd_superpixel   Minimum foreground pixels in a superpixel.
-Default is 10.
---min_var_superpixel    Minumum variance of a superpixel.
-Range is between 0 and 1.
-                        Default is 0.0015.
---min_fgnd_frac         The minimum amount of foreground that must be present in a tile for it to be analyzed.
-                        Range is between 0 and 1.
-Default is 0.001.

 4. Create features of superpixels.